-0052 GROWING OLDER, GETTING BETTER 0 UNITS 50 hours
+0052 GROWING OLDER, GETTING BETTER 0 UNITS

 Learn to achieve more physical and mental health, enhanced functional independence, and optimal wellness.
-Better lifestyle habits has helped people stay independent, healthier, and happier for more years than every before.
+Better lifestyle habits have helped people stay independent, healthier, and happier for more years than ever before.
+This course will introduce topics such as meditation, alternative and traditional medicines, acupuncture, herbal remedies, cranial therapy, art and music therapy, and osteopathy.